javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/04-function-prototype/article.md

 # F.prototype

-In modern JavaScript we can set a prototype using `__proto__`.
+In modern JavaScript we can set a prototype using `__proto__`, as described in the previous article.
 But it wasn't like that all the time.

 [cut]